apivideo/api.video-strapi-plugin/README.md

 Contributions, issues and feature requests are welcome!

-If you encounter an error or have questions, please feel free to file inquiries on the [Issues](https://github.com/apivideo/api.video-strapi-plugin/issues) page for `strapi-plugin-api-video-uploader`.
+If you encounter an error or have questions, please feel free to file inquiries on the [Issues](https://github.com/apivideo/api.video-strapi-plugin/issues) page for `@api.video/strapi-uploader-plugin`.

 ## 📚 References